-Acute eczema can be caused by direct contact with allergens or can result from a reaction to a primary infection such as a fungal infection, in such case, a skin rash develops at a distant site.
+Acute eczema can be caused by direct contact with allergens or from a reaction to a primary infection such as a fungal infection; in such cases, a skin rash develops at a distant site.
 Worsening of the existing condition may occur as well.

 Acute Stage Treatment Options:

 Some treatment options to manage the acute stage include:

 - Application of cold/wet compresses

 - Oral steroids(if the rash is severe or widespread)

 This is considered the transitional phase between the acute and chronic stages.
 A stinging or burning sensation mainly replaces itching in this stage.
 The borders of the rash lose their distinct margins, and dry eczema patches on the skin appear.